nenuadrian/multiplayer-game-mmo-swift/README.md

 # Light MMO experiment

+## Overview
-This research experiment focuses on investigating the complexities of MMO (Massively Multiplayer Online) servers and clients, specifically using the Swift programming language.
-The experiment utilizes the IBM BlueSocket library as the foundation for socket handling, which is crucial for establishing communication between the server and clients.
+This research experiment investigates the complexities of MMO (Massively Multiplayer Online) servers and clients using the Swift programming language.
+The experiment leverages the IBM BlueSocket library for socket handling, which is essential for establishing communication between the server and clients.

+### Purpose
-It is important to note that this experiment is not intended to be used as production-ready code for an MMO server or client.
-Instead, its purpose is to explore and gain insights into the intricacies of MMO architecture and network communication within the Swift programming environment.
+This experiment is not intended to serve as production-ready code for an MMO server or client.
+Instead, it aims to explore and gain insights into the intricacies of MMO architecture and network communication within the Swift programming environment.

-# Packet structure
+## Packet Structure

-In the given protocol, each packet consists of a series of UInt8 bytes.
-The first two UInt8 bytes (UInt16) indicate the length of the packet, excluding the bytes required to store the length itself.
+In this protocol, each packet consists of a series of `UInt8` bytes:
+- The first two `UInt8` bytes (`UInt16`) indicate the length of the packet, excluding the bytes required to store the length itself.

-Following the length bytes, the next UInt8 byte represents the operation code (op code) that specifies the type of packet being transmitted.
+- The next `UInt8` byte represents the operation code (op code) that specifies the type of packet being transmitted.

-The remaining bytes in the packet, excluding the length byte, are specific to the operation being performed and can vary depending on the op code.
+- The remaining bytes in the packet are specific to the operation being performed and can vary depending on the op code.

-# Test
+## Testing

 ```
 ./test.sh
 ```

-# Servers
+## Servers
 ```
 ./build.sh
 .build/debug/Server
 ```

-## Common
+### Common

 Packet handling library to be used by servers and clients.

-## Login Server
+### Login Server

-## World Server
+### World Server

-# Client Test Game
+## Client Test Game

 Metal rendering based.
 Leverages the Common library from `server/Sources/Common`

 ```
 xcodebuild test -project UI.xcodeproj -scheme UI
 ```

+## Disclaimer
+This project is an experimental research endeavor and was conducted to explore MMO server and client architecture within Swift.
+It is not intended for production use.